sadanandpai/git-guide/README.md

 ![image](https://user-images.githubusercontent.com/12962887/181306723-5d1929bf-2d7f-4648-bb2e-534f26ae4a34.png)

-Note: If something goes wrong, in any of the above steps, then there is nothing to panic.
+Note: If something goes wrong, in any of the above steps, then there is nothing to panic about.
 Just run `git rebase --abort` and redo the steps.

 <br>
 <br>